-The Group applies credit ratings in line with regulatory requirements to reflect the credit risk of financial instruments.
+The group applies credit ratings in line with regulatory requirements to reflect the credit risk of financial instruments.
 External credit ratings from reputable international rating agencies are utilised for cross border exposures, which is augmented with thorough internal credit and financial analyses in the determination and setting of exposure limits.
 Distinction between two broad credit quality classes are made, i.e. investment grade (AAA to BBB) and speculative/high-yield (BB and lower).
-Fitch ratings are utilised as far as possible.
-If Fitch ratings are not available, Moody's and Standard & Poor's ratings are used for classification.
 If no ratings are available (i.e. certain African countries) these exposures are classified as unrated and are subject to much stricter lending criteria.